bg bg

 How Old Is My Dog In Human Years?

-Let’s be clear about one thing – dog years are a myth and 7 human years do not equal a single dog year.
+Let’s be clear about one thing: the dog year equation you think you know is a myth and 7 human years do NOT equal a single dog year.
 So what’s the deal with their age?

 writer-avatar